sam1987pue/predict_stock_exchange/README.md

-# predict_stock_exchange
-python scripts to implement financial indicators using pandas numpy and matplotlib libraries
+## python scripts to implement financial indicators using pandas numpy and matplotlib libraries